Be recognised with Chartered Teacher (Leadership) Status

 Phase one: developing teachers and a culture of great teaching

-- Deepen your understanding of effective CPD practices, undertaking an inter-school visitation to explore new perspectives and practice
+– Deepen your understanding of effective CPD practices, engaging with research and expert input to explore new perspectives and practice

 – Engage in a peer review, evaluating CPD practices in your context, as relevant to your role.

 – Explore evidence-based implementation and evaluation to support school improvement

 – Undertake an evaluative inquiry into a chosen area of practice within your context, including a critical review of the evidence-base, implementation and impact evaluation, and identification of recommendations to support school improvement – with a series of expert-led webinars and the opportunity for personalised input and feedback from an expert in your chosen theme.

 The Chartered Teacher Leadership programme will support your development in line with the Chartered Teacher Leadership Professional Principles.

 The programme provides a range of benefits for you, your school or school group, the teachers you work with and ultimately, your pupils.
 You will benefit from:

 – deepening your understanding of, and applying evidence-informed approaches to school leadership, evaluation and implementation to drive improvement in your context

 – time to focus on specific elements of school leadership that will make the greatest difference to your pupils and teachers